Review by Ian Keogh

 While the plot is intriguing, in this opener Vaughan’s characterisation is surface only, and that’s unusual for his stories.
 There’s the innocent kid, the tough kid, the Jewish kid and the Afro-American kid, but that’s about it.
 He toys with the accepted attitudes of 1988 being unsuitable today, but there’s a facile, tick box feel to it, as if it’s just another cultural reference along with a Depeche Mode poster and dropping film titles.
 However, there’s more than enough going on to sweep all that under the carpet.

 In tone Paper Girls is a spiritual relation to Michael Allred’s Madman, which maintains that cool, light hearted feel no matter how strange or desperate the situation.
+That will change.
 Not a lot is given away, but there’s enough going on to make volume two a must buy to try and figure it out.